lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/argentina-app.md

 ![Create routes via your file + folder structure](allPlaces.png)

-**Place Page** A page where you can find full information about a specific Place, also some puntutations.
+**Place Page** A page where you can find full information about a specific Place, also some punctutations.

 ![Create routes via your file + folder structure](place.png)